smileidentity/web-client/packages/components/document-capture/README.md

 ### DocumentCapture Web Component Attributes

-You can you a mixture of the following attributes to configure the behaviour of the component.
+You can use a mixture of the following attributes to configure the behaviour of the component.

 ### hide-instructions